pemami4911/pemami4911.github.io/_posts/blog/2023-01-27-there-is-no-agi.md

 ## There is no such thing as AGI
 In pop culture, "artificial general intelligence" (AGI) is thought to be a sentient entity forged from silicon suddenly announced to the world in a press release by Big Tech Corp.
+It is thought that this AGI will have far superior capabilities to humans and will likely be uncontrollable.
 I argue that there is not and never will be such a thing.

-Rather, I think the situation actually resembles a slowly evolving symbiosis of human and machine.
+Rather, I think the situation we are in resembles a slowly evolving symbiosis of increasingly intelligent humans and machines.
 For example, today I may use a Google Doc to temporarily expand my short-term memory while sitting in on a brainstorming meeting.
 We use satellites to augment our eyes to analyze the Earth's surface and microscopes to peer at things a nanometer long.
 We use Google Translate to speak to people in different languages, chat bots to help us write code faster, and supercomputers to forecast tomorrow's weather.